 What should be in our hunting packs?
 After you have made plans it’s time to pack.
 The hunting pack is basically pretty generic unless you hunt in extreme conditions, meaning weather.
 Then the hunting pack contents can vary widely.

 Always pack the basic hunting necessities.
 Ammo, binoculars, map and compass, cell phone, water, snacks, and matches.
 Always carry extra ammunition with you on your hunting trip.
+Based on your hunting gun, you should buy 9mm ammo in plenty to avoid any shortage during the trip.
 Do not count one every round of ammunition going off, sometimes you’ll get a dud.
 Binoculars or spotting scope is great to have to spot game and check movements of herds.
 This is also the way to check and see if you have a clear shot.
 Always look past your target to make sure you have a clear backdrop for your bullet.
 Remember Safety first.

 Carry a map of the area even if you know the area well, it is always nice to have a map and compass.
 A cell phone is something that goes with us everywhere, so of course, bring it.
 Do remember to shut it off.
 You do not want it to ring while you are stalking your prey.
 Always pack some water with you.
 You will get thirsty.
 We also recommend a small one person water purifier just in case you run out of your water supply.